data-catering/data-caterer-docs/docs/docs/guide/data-source/metadata/marquez.md

 We can take a look at the report (under `docker/sample/report/index.html`) to see what we need to do to create the foreign key.
 From the overview, you should see under `Tasks` there is a `my_postgres` task which has `food_delivery_public.delivery_7_days` as a step.
-Click on the link for `food_delivery_public.delivery_7_days` and it will take us to a page where we can find out about the columns used in this table.
+Click on the link for `food_delivery_public.delivery_7_days` and it will take us to a page where we can find out about the fields used in this table.
 Click on the `Fields` button on the far right to see.

 We can copy all of a subset of fields that we want matched across the CSV file and Postgres.
 For this example, we will